victorpatru/cursor-credits/README.md

-# Send Hackathon Credits App
+# Cursor Credits Manager
 **Version 1.1** - See [CHANGELOG](CHANGELOG.md)

-A full-stack application for managing hackathon attendees and sending email credits to checked-in participants.
+A tool for managing event attendees and automatically distributing Cursor credits to checked-in hackathon participants.

 ## Quick Start